Former 5-Star Guard Quade Green to Transfer from Kentucky Basketball

 Green averaged 9.3 points and 2.7 assists in 25.6 minutes per game as a freshman.
 The Pennsylvania native's playing time has been reduced to 17.8 minutes through nine games this season.

-He ranks third on the Wildcats with a 42.3 three-point percentage, but he has fallen behind the freshmen duo of Immanuel Quickley and Ashton Hagans in the point guard rotation.
+He ranks third on the Wildcats with a 42.3 three-point percentage, but he has fallen behind the freshman duo of Immanuel Quickley and Ashton Hagans in the point guard rotation.